Associate Degree

 5. Intercultural Knowledge and Competence (IK)

 Courses prepare students to live and work in diverse contexts.
-Courses with this degree designation focus on building cross?cultural communication, interaction, and empathy with people from diverse backgrounds and cultures.
+Courses with this degree designation focus on building cross-cultural communication, interaction, and empathy with people from diverse backgrounds and cultures.
 If you are in IK courses, you can expect to:

 1. develop cultural self-awareness in the context of diverse human cultures; and/or